ninofiliu/chart-tryouts/comparisons/notes.md

 Errors are hard to understand.
 API can feel awkward.
 I just couldn't make a linechart with time x axis.
 The code from the official demo didn't work.

+Another awkwardness is event handlers only passing up coordinates that you have to convert back into data points to find the clicked row.

 # React Charts

 Docs is very sparse, mostly consisting in a huge codesandbox with all the examples that you have to reverse engineer to understand how things work.